MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-active-directory.md

 ## Symptom

-You started deploying BDC with AD mode however the deployment is stuck and not moving forward.
+You started deploying SQL Server Big Data Clusters with AD mode however the deployment is stuck and not moving forward.

 The following example shows the deployment results in a bash shell.